-Pocket wifi’s are devices the size of your palm and as thin as a pencil that you can carry around with you in your bag.
-You can connect multiple devices to wifi.
+Pocket WiFi’s are devices the size of your palm and as thin as a pencil that you can put in your bag or backpack.
+You can connect multiple devices to it.
 You just need to make sure to recharge the battery every day.
-You just enter the password for the wifi router onto your phone, tablet, or laptop.
+Just enter the password for the wifi router onto your phone, tablet, or laptop.

 How to order one?

-I ordered mine 3 weeks before my trip through Japan Experience.
+I ordered mine online 3 weeks before my trip.

-You can choose to have the wifi router delivered to your hotel or pick it up at the post office at the airport you are flying into.
+You can choose to have the WiFi router delivered to your hotel, or you can pick it up at the post office at the airport you are flying into.

 I picked mine up at the airport.
-At Narita, the post office is on the same floor as the departure/check-in hall is on.
-Just ask information about where the post office is.
-I went to the post office and showed them my receipt from Japan Experience.
-They gave me an envelope with the router inside.
+At Narita, the post office is on the same floor the departure/check-in hall is on.
+Just ask the Information Desk where the post office is.
+I went to the post office and showed them my receipt.
+They then gave me an envelope with the router inside.

 There were easy-to-follow instructions inside the envelope.
-I usually have trouble with technology, but I had no trouble connecting my old Samsung Galaxy S4 to the wifi.
+I usually have trouble with technology, but I had no trouble connecting my phone to the WiFi router.

 9. Upload apps to your smart phone

-The 9th item on your pre-departure checklist for Japan is to upload apps to your smart phone.
+The ninth item on your pre-departure checklist for Japan is to upload apps to your smart phone.
 There are 3 apps that you MUST get: Google Maps, Hyperdia, and Navitime for Japan Travel.